m-kus/zk-benchmark/README.md

 All the implementations could actually benefit from hand crafted optimizations, since the zkVM field is such an active research field.
 If you have any ideas for improvements or spot areas that could be optimized, don't hesitate to jump in.
 We welcome contributions!

+We would like to thank all the mentioned zkVM providers for having provided us feedback on these benchmarks and suggestions to improve our existing proof checking algorithm.
+We know that the field is continuously evolving and they are getting better and better with any release.
+We are happy to receive any further news on the improvements that they are going to make and to update our benchmarks accordingly.